Earlston Parish Church

 Earlston Parish Church Safeguarding Co-ordinator- Anne Crighton 01896 849661 - Click here to email

 COMMUNITY CAFE AND LARDER FOODSHARE- Earlston Community Cafe and Larder Foodshare is open Wednesday mornings from 10.30am to 12 noon, in the church hall.
 Come along for a cup of tea or coffee, with biscuits, and a friendly chat.
 No charge, but donations are welcome.
 We have a toddler play area in the main hall, and parents or carers with little ones can make use of the quiet lounge.
 Free food is available from the Earlston Community Development Trust Larder Foodshare.
 This is good food that would otherwise go to waste, and is for anyone to collect.
 Donations of food are also accepted.
-For more information contact Gill Yellowlees on 07747757214.

 Online services can be found on the Church of Scotland website at: